Sharath15eUR/YuvaAdhithyanG/BASH-Assignments/Logical Operators/assignment.md

-#Logical Operators
+Logical Operators

-#1) Check whether the file exists and is executable using logical operators.
+1) Check whether the file exists and is executable using logical operators.

-#Hint:man test
+Hint:man test

 ```
 #!/bin/bash